NET WORTH: Unknown

-LOOKING AHEAD: The Millers have talked about the global impact of social entrepreneurship, and it's certainly an element in their latest $25 million gift to Santa Clara University.
+LOOKING AHEAD: The Millers have talked about the global impact of social entrepreneurship, and it is certainly an element in their latest $25 million gift to Santa Clara University.
 Miller and members of the center have traveled abroad to see the impact of their work, with the goal to help companies positively impact the lives of 1 billion people by 2020.
-Perhaps more global development work is down the pike for this funder.
+Perhaps more global development work is down the road for this funder.

 The Millers' foundation doesn't have a website or any means for grantseekers to get in touch, but you can refer to the address below.